MagPad Dinner Table

 2 1/2 cups rice krispies

 Toast oats and rice krispies in a Teflon coated skillet or warm in 200 degree oven. (optional) Melt marshmallows, butter and peanut butter in a large pot over low heat.
 Add raisins and peanuts; stir.
 Add oats and rice krispies to mixture (Work quickly as mixture hardens fast.)
 Spread mixture in buttered 9x13 pan.
 (I like to spread mixture in a 10 x 15 jelly roll pan.
-It doesn't make the bars as thick.)
+It doesn't make the bars as thick.
+I also use parchment paper in the bottom of the pan instead of putting butter in the pan.)

 These are the granola bars